 Inside are so many interesting things that I can’t even talk about all of them here.
 One of this rooms where Minamoto no Yoshitsune, the brother of the founder of Kamakura government, hid, as well as Emepror Go-daigo’s room (this room is probably a replica as the building was built after Go-diago’s death.)

-Since Yoshitsune spent time here, he left many of his things.
+Since Yoshitsune spent time here, he left many of his things to Yoshimizu Shrine.
 Actually, there is even a kabuki story about Minoamoto no Yoshitsune, “Yoshitsune Senbon Sakura”, set in Yoshino.
 He came to Yoshino with his wife, Shizu.
 However, since Yoshitsune was heading to Mt.
 Omine, where women were not allowed, Yoshitsune and Shizu separated here in Yoshino.
 Soon after Yoshitsune was arrested and Shizu captured, she realized she was pregnant.

 Another famous guy who came to Yoshino is Hideyoshi.
 Toyotomi Hideyoshi led 5,000 people including Tokugawa Ieyasu and other famous generals to Yoshino to see the cherry blossoms.
 He held a huge party here and as a result, they left many things in Yoshino .